syvb/iter.ca/content/post/hostnames.md

 ## The data

 I got all `ts.net` subdomains listed in certificate transparency logs on {{<rawhtml>}}<time datetime="2021-10-18">October 18, 2021</time>{{</rawhtml>}}, and ontologized all of them into a single category.
 In cases like `johnny-surface-laptop`, which include multiple categories, I used a category that combines the two: `OS+User` in this case.
 I probably have made some mistakes in collating the data.
-If you want to play with the data, you can grab [the spreadsheet as a CSV](/tsnet/ts.csv).
+If you want to play with the data, you can grab [the spreadsheet as a CSV](/tsnet/ts.csv) (or [from Kaggle](https://www.kaggle.com/smitop/categorization-of-tsnet-subdomains), if for some reason that's a thing you want).

 ## Interesting results